 Showing up a Christian in my workplace doesn’t mean I hold prayer meetings with my clients.
 What it means is that every day, in every single interaction, I am called to live out who I am in Christ.
 So giving is something I do.
 And when I give, I want to leave a legacy and show something for it.
 I choose to give to Compassion because I can give to those who need it in a way that is combined with my faith.
 It’s a way I can show my faith in a way that is authentic and genuine.

-If you’re a business owner interested in learning more about business partnerships, our team would love to get in touch!
+Are you a business owner interested in learning more about business partnerships?
+Our team would love to get in touch!

 Together we can make a lasting change.